-What You Need To Know About Quality Matters (QM)
+What You Need To Know About Quality Matters

 What is it?

-"A national benchmark for online course design."
+"Quality Matters (QM) is a national benchmark for online course design."

 Quality Matters is a not-for-profit subscription service that provides a rubric and a process that academic institutions use for quality assurance and continuous improvement of online courses.
-The QM process is a collegial, faculty-driven, research-based peer review process based on a rubric consisting of 8 general standards and 42 specific standards that are nationally recognized as reflecting a shared understanding of quality in online and hybrid course design.
+The QM review process is a collegial, faculty-driven, research-based peer review process based on a rubric consisting of 8 general standards and 42 specific standards nationally recognized as reflecting a shared understanding of quality in online and hybrid course design.

 Who's doing it?